Conflict of Interest

 Disclosure of conflicts of interest

 Since April 2011, JCA has received self-declarations on conflicts of interest not only in clinical research, but in all research, including basic research.
-For details, please see the following guideline and Q&A.

 The Japanese Cancer Association started the submission/disclosure of conflicts of interest from April 2009